Mamluk carpets: Location

 Regardless of whether “min ‘amal al-sharif” refers to a maker known as al-Sharif or means of noble or royal Egyptian production, “bi Misr” (in Egypt) means the rugs were Cairene (or rather Egyptian).
-The carpet fragments found in Fustat as well as the several accounts by the travelers and the historian undoubtedly place a center of carpet production in Cairo.
+The carpet fragments found in Fustat as well as the several accounts by travelers and the historian undoubtedly place a center of carpet production in Cairo.

 Function

 Mamluk carpets were used domestically as well as imported.
 Domestically, this new form of interior decoration was made for both religious and residential structures.
 During processions, these carpets were also used to line the streets; one account notes that during one of the Mamluk parades, Sultan Barquq had to throw coins to distract people who were attempting to steal the carpets lined up for his procession.